-It felt like there was a good mixture of people, food, and activities to keep me busy; and it was incredibly relaxing if you knew the right spots to go.
+It felt like there was a good mixture of people, food, and activities.

-During my stay I wanted to visit as many as possible and see which ones were the best.
+During my stay I wanted to visit as many as possible to see which were the best.

-So I’ve listed both to help you Find or Avoid some of these spots.
+I’ve listed both names to help you Find or Avoid these spots.

 TEGAL WANGI Beach.